SyedReehan23/WarehouseWreckage/README.md

 1. **Clone this repository:**

-Open the project in Unreal Engine.
+2.Open the project in Unreal Engine.

-Build and run the game to start playing!
+3.Build and run the game to start playing!

-Gameplay Instructions
+## Gameplay Instructions
-Move around the warehouse using WASD keys.
+.Move around the warehouse using WASD keys.
-Aim and throw balls at objects using the left mouse button.
+.Aim and throw balls at objects using the left mouse button.
-Watch the objects react dynamically with physics-based interactions!
+.Watch the objects react dynamically with physics-based interactions!